maartendb/angular-sails-scrum-tutorial/README.md

 [AngularJS](angularjs.org/) is a javascript library that allows you to enhance HTML with custom tags for rich interaction between your HTML code and javascript variables.

-I started using Node.js only recently and went through several tutorials myself, with varying degrees of success.
-There are many different ways to do things, and many tools to choose from.
-I tried to stay as close to the recommended ways of doing things or what seems to be the concensus.
+I started using Node.js only recently and tried several examples and went through some tutorials myself, with varying degrees of success.
+There are many different ways to do things, many tools to choose from and things seem to change quite rapidly.
+In any case, I tried to stay as close to the sails.js project as it installs out of the box, as well as to the recommended angular-seed skeleton app.
 That said, I am very open for suggestions.

 This tutorial assumes you have Node.js installed and some experience with it and that you know what sails.js and AngularJS are about, but otherwise it is a step-by-step guide so you should be able to follow it without prior knowledge.